 “By hell, what kind of damned piece of filth have I raised?”

-Hyacinth lost all ability to breathe and gazed with shock into his father’s dark, nearly black eyes.
+Hyacinth lost all ability to breathe and gazed with shock into his father’s ebon, nearly black irises.

-“Joseph!” his mother hissed and attempted to hold back her husband’s arm which he didn’t allow.
+“Joseph!” his mother hissed and, to no avail, attempted to hold back his father’s arm.
 “You’ll kill him before everyone’s eyes!
 They’ll take you to prison, and what shall become of me?!”

-She didn’t care about him, only about the good reputation she didn’t have.
+She didn’t care about him, only about the good reputation she never had.

 “Please stop,” Hyacinth wheezed and gave his father a hard shove against the chest.
-Everything was going black before his eyes.
+Everything began to grow murky before him.
 The snowflakes dancing wildly through the air caused him even more intense dizziness.